 According to sources the Norwegian Broadcasting Company (NRK) have made two radio series

-based on Wodehouse, none of them available in digital format yet.
+based on Wodehouse, one of them is available in digital format.

 Om morgenen er det frydesang (3 episodes) - 1970